ton-society/grants-program/announcements/liquidity award program.md

 ## Conditions

-- Initial approval by TON Society and pre-determine start date (T+0) / lookback date (T+6) required
+- Initial approval by TON Society and pre-determine start date (T+0) & lookback date (T+6) required
-- Sum of funds deposited in the contract - liquid tokens
+- Sum of funds deposited in the contract must be liquid tokens
 - Definition of liquid tokens for TVL calculation is up to the discretion of TON Society (e.g., major stablecoins, wrapped BTC, TON, etc.)

 ## Awards Usage

-While we do not place restrictions on the awards usage (whether the team pours it back into the protocol or funds another project), any report that the award is misused in a way that is negative to the ecosystem will be subject to review and possible termination of rewards.
+While we do not place restrictions on the awards usage (whether the team reinvests back into the protocol or funds another project), any report that the award is misused in a way that is negative to the ecosystem will be subject to review and result in possible termination of rewards.

 *T&C subject to change at the discretion of TON Society, based on community feedback.* *Guidelines will factor in as needed (e.g., heavy concentration of LTV in small number of MAU will be subject to further inquiries).*